ElwynPalmerton/Blerdeblerb-client/README.md

 ## To run Blerdeblurb _with_ docker and docker-compose

+NOTE: To run locally with docker you need to have docker installed.
+Consult the docker documentation at [Get Docker(https://docs.docker.com/get-docker/)] for more information.

 1. Clone both repos into the same folder so that the folder structure looks like this:

 Blerdeblurb <br>